I had an epiphany the other day.

 Avocado oil has a similar content of omega-6 PUFA content as olive oil, and it’s also expensive.
 I think it’s a waste to use it when there are other options that are not only cheaper, but more heat-stable (higher saturated fat content) and healthier.
 Good question!

-.
+I use bouillon cubes :-(.
 Apart from that, I follow almost everything else already.

 Alfalfa honey is pasty looking- almost like “creamed” or whipped honey, at least the stuff that I get in my town in TN.
 Super delicious too.